52North/MariDataHarvest/README.md

   - `depth_first`: runs all steps for each file, which automatically deactivates `step` argument.

-### Docker
+## Docker

-You can use the Dockerfile to build an docker image and run the script in its own isolated environment.
+You can use the [Dockerfile](./Dockerfile) to build a docker image and run the script in its own isolated environment.
 It is recommend to provide a volume to persist the data between each run.
 You can specify all arguments including the optional ones as environment variables when creating/starting the container as outlined in the following.
 The labels used are following the [Image And Container Label Specification](https://wiki.52north.org/Documentation/ImageAndContainerLabelSpecification) of 52°North.

 1. Build: